etopuz/twitter-bot-with-selenium/README.md

 - You need to use account_info.txt file same as the example ->(email password) or (username password).
 There is only one blank line between email and password.
 - If you want to host this bot in any server.
 You need to change variable IS_RUNNING_ON_SERVER (in main.py) to True.
 - If you want to host local you need to automate with services of your operation system.
-- Logging in only one time is enough, then program saves cookies and use cookies for opening twitter.
+- Logging in only one time is enough, then program saves cookies and use cookies for opening twitter account.
 So twitter does not block account.

 ### Run
 - python main.py